natashajoann/Portfolio/_drafts/the-web-developer-starter-cheatsheet.md

 date: 2020-07-29 00:04:00
 ---

 Ready to embark on your web development career?
-I know how daunting and confusing web dev can be but with enough practice and help from your friends (aka me\!) it gets all the more easy\!
+I know how daunting and confusing web dev can be, but with enough practice and help from your friends (aka me\!) it gets all the more easy\!

 &nbsp;

 By now you should know that HTML controls the foundation, skeleton, and content on your website while CSS controls the styling and spacing.
 Javascript helps add in motion, interactivity, data collection, and reactions to specific triggers.
 You've set up your github/Git desktop and downloaded an application to write your code in (I use Atom).
 Maybe you've even found a place to to push your code so you can see the live version of your creations.
-But wait, I'm getting ahead of myself.&nbsp;

 &nbsp;

-*\*If you're just starting off, take a look at places like Skillshare, where there are tons of great guides and tutorials to get you started\!\**
+But wait, I'm getting ahead of myself.&nbsp;

 &nbsp;